catalino-dev/otakunow/README.md

 # otakunow

-New and greatest otaku news at your fingertips.
+New and greatest otaku app at your fingertips.

 ## Getting Started